-A few months back it came out that actor John Travolta may have had sex with men.
+At the time of writing this, it had been a few months since it came out that actor John Travolta may have had sex with men.

 Whatever the facts of the case, the blogosphere and my sex therapist circles were aflutter with speculation.
 What did this mean?
 Was John Travolta gay?
 Does sex with men necessarily mean gay?